Maryland Foster Care Medical Exam Requirements: What the Physical Covers

 The Eastern Shore and Western Maryland Physician Gap

-The research on Maryland's foster care landscape specifically identifies physician access on the Eastern Shore and in Western Maryland as a structural barrier that affects licensing timelines.
-Applicants in Easton, Salisbury, Cumberland, or Oakland should schedule their Form 25-02 physical as early as possible in the process — ideally within the first two weeks after initial contact with their LDSS.
+The research on Maryland's foster care landscape specifically identifies physician access as a structural barrier that affects licensing timelines.
+Applicants in Somerset or Caroline counties should schedule the mandatory physical at least three months ahead.

 Waiting to schedule the physical until the LDSS asks for it in month three of your application is a common and avoidable mistake.
 A physician appointment booked now is one less bottleneck in the final weeks of your licensing process.